Flexible & Dependent Care Spending Accounts

 There will be a grace period immediately following the end of the Plan Year for both Health Care and Dependent Care Spending Accounts.
 This extension will provide participants additional time to incur expenses for reimbursement from the previous year’s account.
 The grace period will be available after the end of the Plan Year from January 1st through March 15th.
 To use previous year funds you must pay for the services then file an FSA claim.

 Filing FSA Claims

 Filing a claim is as easy as completing a claim form and attaching a receipt.
+Claims can also be submitted or substantiated online through the website or mobile app.
+Directions are included below.
 Timely filing of a claim will result in a timely reimbursement.
 All claims incurred during the grace period must be filed no later than April 15th.

 Enrollment and Effective Date of Coverage

 Timely Applicant: If you enroll within your first 30 days of full-time employment, your coverage will be effective the first of the month following your first full calendar month of employment.

 Existing Employee: Employees may enroll during annual enrollment which is within the month of October.
 Benefits will be effective January 1.

 If you experience a qualifying life event, you may enroll by completing a "Benefit Change" in Workday within 30 days of the event.
 For more information on how to complete the Benefit Change, please reach out to your HR representative for assistance.

 To cancel your Flexible Spending Account during the plan year, it must be due to a qualifying event.
 Please reach out to your HR representative for assistance.